shannonmoeller-archive/workit/README.md

 ### Preprocessing

+`workit` transparently compiles `.coffee`, `.jade`, and `.styl` files and sends the output directly to the browser.
+No rendered files are written to disk, so your working directory is left in a pristine state (I'm looking at you [connect-assets][coas]).

 File extensions are taken literally.
-If you request jade, you'll get jade:
+If you request `.jade`, you'll get Jade:

 ```